channasmcs/Sketch-to-HTML/README.md

-this is sample source code which develop using html, css, less, javascript, jquery, knockout js
+this is sample source code which develop using Html, css, Bootstrap v4, less, javascript, jquery, knockout js